 The first 90% of making a project finance model is pretty easy.
 You develop time lines, detailed sheets that may count every pencil that you buy for the project and every hour of maintenance outage.
 But then, at least if you are making your project finance model to evaluate alternative debt structures, you hit a wall.
 The wall is created by circular references.
 If you use common methods (the iteration button or the copy and paste macro) you have destroyed your model.
 My position is that the only way to keep your model flexible (so you can make good scenario analyses and goal seeks) and to keep your model transparent (so users can see what is going on) and to make it accurate (test all the equations that are difficult) is to make a user defined function.

-Loan Example – Your Grandmother Wants to Buy a Ferrari
+Loan Example – Your Grandmother Wants to Buy a Ferrari with a Loan

 In project finance, unless you fix just about everything including the amount of debt, the amount of equity, the DSRA and other debt related items, a circular reference will invariably arise.
 To really solve the circular references, you need to understand a lot more than a few excel tricks.
 In particular, you need to fully understand the sculpting formulas and you need to not force things when mathematical formulas can be used.